 I started my career as an industrial designer.
 By making products and watching people use them, I discovered I'm mostly interested in human behavior in relation to the products I create.
-And so shifting from core hardware design to designing experiences, regardless of the medium, felt natural.
-But are these really seperate things?
+Shifting from core hardware design to designing experiences, regardless of the medium, felt natural.